Tomshiii/ahk_wiki/Old/v2.8.x/v2.8.2/Other Scripts/Streamdeck AHK.md

 ***

 > #### `scale.ahk Scripts`
 Set the scale of the selected track to a predetermined amount.
-Works in Premiere & Resolve
 ***

 > #### `speed.ahk Scripts`
 Set the speed of the selected track to a predetermined amount.
-Works in Premiere.
 ***

 > #### `start stream.ahk Scripts`